Can a drug for another disease be used against neuroblastoma?

 Study Type: Phase I clinical trial

-Drugs used for another disease are occasionally found to work against cancer, and sometimes this discovery happens by accident.
-This was the case with Nifurtimox, a drug used to treat a parasitic disease.
-One of the co-founders of Solving Kids’ Cancer read a case study reporting how Nifurtimox was used for a child who contacted Chagas Disease from a blood transfusion and also had chemo-resistant neuroblastoma and had a dramatic reduction of their tumor. reduced the tumor size in a child with neuroblastoma that did not respond to chemotherapy.
+Drugs used for another disease are occasionally found to work against cancer, and sometimes this discovery happens accidently.
+This was the case with Nifurtimox, a drug used to treat a parasitic disease called Chagas Disease.
+One of the co-founders of Solving Kids’ Cancer read a case study reporting how Nifurtimox was used for a child who contracted Chagas Disease from a blood transfusion and that the drug treatment showed a dramatic reduction in the child’s chemo-resistant neuroblastoma.
 Solving Kids’ Cancer quickly brought researchers together and created a clinical trial with Nifurtimox for children with neuroblastoma.
 This phase I clinical trial led to the development of a large multi-center phase II trial, which is ongoing.